Trevor’s Law – Bill S.50 (formerly U.S. Senate Bill S.76) & Companion Bill S.53

 Throughout the country, there are communities that experience unexpected increases in the incidence of birth defects, cancer and other diseases.
 S. 50 is designed to:

 Senator Boxer and Senator Crapo also introduced S. 53, the Community Disease Cluster Assistance Act.
-The bill authorizes technical assistance grants to help people in communities better understand and become more involved with investigation of reported disease clusters.
+The bill authorizes technical assistance grants to help people in communities better understand and become more involved with the investigation of reported disease clusters.